Welcome back, Rush Limboy and the EIB Network, where we say, folks, I say more in five seconds than most hosts say an entire week.

 Don't do it.

-It's gonna ruin the country can talk them out of it.
+Nobody can talk him out of it.

-Glad you called Joni.
+Glad you called, Joni.

 Thanks very much.

-Uh uh uh worthless paragraph.
+Coakley, worthless paragraph.

-Coakley says she's not privy to the facts surrounding the incident involving John McCormick last night, who wrote about the episode outside the Sonoma restaurant in an online dispatch called We Report We Get Pushed.
+Coakley says she's not privy to the facts surrounding the incident involving John McCormick last night, who wrote about the episode outside the Sonoma restaurant in an online dispatch called We Report, We Get Pushed.

 McCormick wrote he was pushed to the ground by a man he says is linked to Coakley's campaign while he was asking her questions.